-The name Medoc Mountain is somewhat of a misnomer, considering there are no mountains at this serene state park in Hollister, NC.
+The name Medoc Mountain State Park is somewhat of a misnomer, considering there are no mountains at this serene state park in Halifax County, North Carolina between Hollister and Brinkleyville.
 At least, not anymore — over the course of millions of years, erosion whittled down the imposing mountain range which once towered here into a hill with a peak elevation of 325 feet.

 Angling enthusiasts will, quite literally, feel at home casting a line into Fishing Creek, renowned for its clean waters home to an abundance of species.
 Fishing fanatics can cook up their catch on one of the park's grills for dinner and roast marshmallows for dessert, recounting the day's adventures around the fire.

+The roads to the park are all large and paved for the most part although some may be hilly.
+There may also be a curve or two along the way so stay alert.
 The park's internal roads are paved, making the park easy to navigate even for the big rigs.
-Medoc Mountain State Park is also convenient to NC Highway 561, so campers are just a quick drive away from the gas station and other provisions in the town of Hollister.
+Medoc Mountain State Park is also convenient to NC-561, so campers are just a quick drive away from the gas station and other provisions in the town of Hollister or Brinkleyville.

 Several parking lots can be found throughout the park.
 The group camping area and the picnic area are a short walk away from the campground and they have separate lots, so day-use visitors should have no trouble finding a parking spot.
 Another parking lot is available at the park office.

-Each of Medoc Mountain State Park's 34 campsites come with a picnic table and grill.
-Sites are level, gravel, and can accommodate tent, trailer, and RV campers in rigs up to 80 feet long.
-Some spots can only accommodate vehicles up to 45 feet, and pull-through and back-in options are available.
+Each of Medoc Mountain State Park's 34 campsites come with a picnic table and campfire grill.
+Sites are level, gravel, and can accommodate a tent, trailer, and RV campers and rigs up to 80 feet long.
+However, some spots can only accommodate vehicles up to 45 feet, so you need to check that when making your reservation.
+Both pull-through and back-in options are available.